 If you begin to notice water around the base of your water heater, it may be an indication of a leak.
 As metal is heated, the kinetic energy of its molecules increases.
 This causes the molecules to vibrate and move more quickly as they struggle to maintain a greater separation.

 This thermal expansion can cause stresses in the metal, which can lead to fractures inside the tank.
-These leaks will usually only be apparent when the water heater in on – because as it cools, the metal returns to its normal state and the leaks are sealed.
-If you notice leaks when the water heater is hot, then it’s probably time to replace you water heater.
+These leaks will usually only be apparent when the water heater is on – because as it cools, the metal returns to its normal state and the leaks are sealed.
+If you notice leaks when the water heater is hot, then it’s probably time to replace your water heater.

 While these signs will give you an indication of when to replace your water heater, they are not by any means comprehensive.
-If you want to know for sure that it’s time to replace your water heater, call the experts with Bardi at (770) 263-9300, email us at email@example.com, or chat with a representative in the chat box to schedule service today!
+If you want to know for sure that it’s time to replace your water heater, call the experts with Bardi Heating, Cooling & Plumbing, email us, or chat with a representative in the chatbox to schedule service today!